Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 LUMI is in the first place a EuroHPC pre-exascale machine, build to prepare for the exascale era and to fit in the EuroHPC ecosystem.
 The EuroHPC JU tries to build systems that have some flexibility, but also does not try to cover all needs with a single machine.
-They are building 3 pre-exsacale systems with different architecture to explore multiple architectures and to cater to a more diverse audience.
+They are building 3 pre-exascale systems with different architecture to explore multiple architectures and to cater to a more diverse audience.